openshift/insights-operator/docs/arch.md

 The clusterconfig Gatherer starts each gather-function in its own separate goroutine with a dedicated channel to send back their results.
 Each gather-function is its own separate entity, each creates their own clients using the configs present in the `Gatherer` object that was passed down as parameter.
-We further cut the gather-functions into to two main parts:
+We further divided the gather-functions into 2 main parts:
 1. the 'adapter-part' that is called by the `Gatherer.Gather`, named `Gather<Something>`, it handles the creation of the clients and handling the communication with the `Gatherer`.
 2. the 'core-part' that holds the actual logic of how to gather what is needed, named `gather<Something>`, the clients required for this are passed in as arguments by the 'adapter-part'.

-Gather-functions are IO bound and they don't use much of the CPU, so giving each of them a goroutine doesn't stresses the CPU but gives us an 'async' way of making REST calls, which improves the performance greatly.
+Gather-functions are IO bound and they don't use much of the CPU, so giving each of them a goroutine doesn't stress the CPU but gives us an 'async' way of making REST calls, which improves the performance greatly.

 After starting the goroutines, the Gatherer will start monitoring the channels, when it receives a result it will:
 - Store the received `record`s using the provided `record.Interface`'s `Record` method.